denschwarz/PPT-Analysis/README.md

 - Git clone somewhere
 - Compile with 'make'
 - Run Analysis with './Analysis'
-- Run Plotter with './Plotter'
+- Run Plotter with './Plot'

 2) Workflow

-To run the analysis, first run "Analysis", then run "Plotter".
+To run the analysis, first run "Analysis", then run "Plot".
 Analyse will create a root file containing histograms.
-Plotter can read these histograms and create plots in the plot folder
+Plot can read these histograms and create plots in the plot folder

 3) rootfiles